nagavuyyuru28/Jobs-Database/README.md

 # JobsDatabaseProject
-A jobs database for searching jobs in software and data science
+A Database for job seekers during the COVID-19 pandemic.